Things In RPGs That Never Make Sense

 Have you ever stopped and noticed how many people are in a town in comparison to the actual number of houses in it?
 It is hilarious because even the smallest of hamlets can sometimes be home to dozens of people, but are lucky to have two homes and an Inn.
 And upon speaking to those folks, they all converse in a way that leads you to believe they are genuine residents of the area.
 But how?
 I’m not so sure that the three bed Inn helps with the housing situation whatsoever.
 Does everyone just sleep under the stars, like the pioneers used to do?
 Inquiring minds want to know.

 The overpopulation in towns is further complicated by the horrid trickery that is interior design.
 How is it that you go into a four story building and it is a studio apartment on the inside?
-How come there is a six-person, upper-class family that clearly live in a mansion from the outside, but literally live out of a prepper’s dream tiny house from the inside?
+How come there is a six-person, upper-class family that clearly lives in a mansion from the outside, but literally lives out of a prepper’s dream tiny house from the inside?
 The world may never know.

 The Pointless Rescue Mission